Bdeering1/Web-Portfolio/README.md

 # Web Portfolio
-Hey I'm Bryn, an aspiring front end web developer.
+Hey I'm Bryn, an aspiring front end web developer!
 This is my portfolio where I show off some of my notable projects.
 \
 \
 To view, check out my Github Pages site: